Heidi Montag and Spencer Pratt Welcome Son Gunner Stone

 Heidi Montag and Spencer Pratt have announced the birth of their son, named Gunner Stone.
 Born at 3:06 p.m.
 Sunday, the newborn weighed in at 6 lbs., 12 oz., and measured 19 inches long.

-"Heidi and Spencer are proud parents of a healthy baby boy as of this afternoon," the couple's rep told Us Weekly Sunday, adding that the Hills couple's firstborn has blond hair and blue eyes.
+"Heidi and Spencer are proud parents of a healthy baby boy as of this afternoon," the couple's rep confirmed to E!
+News, adding that the Hills couple's firstborn has blond hair and blue eyes.

 Just days ago, Montag shared a picture from her maternity shoot on Instagram, writing, "What a blessed journey pregnancy has been.
 It's hard to believe in such a short time I will be holding my son!
 I have been dreaming of this my whole life.
 Precious little miracle.
 So filled with love."